VirtusLab/ReactSphere-reactive-beyond-hype/README.md

 Sbt build can be parameterised with system property `docker.registry.host`, which allows to pass host of registry different than `docker-registry.local`.
 Docker daemon has to be signed in (via `docker login` command) to given registry beforehand.
-After that it will be possible to use `sbt -Ddocker.registry.host=https://prod.registry.domain.com docker:publish` to publish images to prod registry.
+After that it will be possible to use `./sbt -Ddocker.registry.host=https://prod.registry.domain.com docker:publish` to publish images to prod registry.

 ### Running applications in cluster: